 • 2 eggs

-• pinch of salt to taste
+• Pinch of salt to taste

 Preparation

-4. Now we add the butter and if we see it necessary a little more flour (no more than 2 tablespoons) and we continue kneading for 3 more minutes.
+4. Now we add the butter and if we see it necessary a little more flour (no more than 2 tablespoons) and continue kneading for 3 more minutes.

-5. The dough will be moist like a Brioche, but it should hold together in a sort of ball and be elastic.
+5. The dough will be moist like Brioche, but it should hold together in a sort of ball and be elastic.

-Author of the recipe: Patry from Sabores & Momentos
+Recipe author: Patry from Sabores & Momentos

 Comments